rizkjackson/CBC-website/content/people/index.md

 ## Affiliates

-* **Jason D. Cater** is a staff software engineer at the UCSF Helen Diller Family Comprehensive Cancer Center.
+* **Jason D. Cater** is a staff software engineer with the Cancer Immunotherapy Program (CIP) at the UCSF Helen Diller Family Comprehensive Cancer Center.
+Here he is working on the Mount Etna data integration project jointly with the UCSF Immunoprofiler Initiative and the Computational Biology Core.
 Jason's background is in electrical engineering, visual design, and data analytics.
-Before taking on a position with the Computational Biology Core, Jason was working with the Center for Knowledge Management at UCSF under the auspices of the [Truth Initiative](http://truthinitiative.org/) and the Legacy Tobacco Foundation to develop the new web application to their
+Before taking on a position with the CIP, Jason was working with the Center for Knowledge Management at UCSF under the auspices of the [Truth Initiative](http://truthinitiative.org/) and the Legacy Tobacco Foundation to develop the new web application to their